pachyderm/pachyderm/doc/docs/1.9.x/concepts/pipeline-concepts/pipeline/spout.md

 # Spout

+!!! note
+    This document addresses spouts 1.0 implementation
+    prior to Pachyderm 1.12.
+    The implementation in spouts 2.0 is significantly different.
+    We recommend upgrading
+    to the latest version
+    of Pachyderm
+    and using the spouts 2.0 implementation.

 A spout is a type of pipeline that ingests streaming data.
 Generally, you use spouts for situations when the interval between new data generation